 2000

-dr dr Clemens Richert (Konstanz) in recognition of his original contributions to the molecular recognition of nucleic acid structures, particularly his work on "molecular caps" that open new avenues for drug design
+Dr. Dr. Clemens Richert (Konstanz) in recognition of his original contributions to the molecular recognition of nucleic acid structures, in particular his work on "molecular caps", which point to new avenues for the development of active substances.

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.